K-PaaS/application-platform-guide-eng/install/application_platform/bosh.md

 	-o jumpbox-user.yml \				# Jumpbox-user applied
 	-o cce.yml \					# Took action for CCE
 	-o openstack/disable-readable-vm-names.yml \	# VM name applied as UUIDs
-	-l openstack-vars.yml				# The file for varialbe setting to be applied when installing BOSH in a OpenStack environment
+	-l openstack-vars.yml				# The file for variable setting to be applied when installing BOSH in a OpenStack environment
 ```

 - When installing vSphere environment